 Boys are expected to wear complete school uniform, and be clean, well-groomed and presentable at all times.
+This includes no jewellery, body piercings and hair to be short and neatly presented.

 Uniform Shop

 Most items of uniform can be purchased from the YBR Uniform Shop online store: www.ybr.vic.edu.au/shop or at the Uniform Shop during opening hours (see the school website for opening hours).